tiger2877/paprika/README.md

 - - -

 ### Project Description
-Calories counter is a website where users can search various food for the nutrition information:
+Calories counter is a website where users can search various food for the dietary information:
 * Calories
 * Protien
 * Sugar